 Fostering Community Champions

-Foster carers can use the project as a means of talking through their thoughts on how to deal with a specific issue, a sounding board for frustrations, somewhere to discuss the feelings of grief and loss that are part and parcel of being a foster carer or somewhere they can debrief after a stressful situation or placement.
-They can talk in confidence by phone to or email an experienced and specially trained foster carer champion who is there to listen, to support and to understand what they are going through as a foster carer.
+Foster carer champions provided much needed support to carers who needed to talk through their thoughts on how to deal with a specific issue in a confidential manner.
+They provided a sounding board for frustrations, somewhere to discuss the feelings of grief and loss that are part and parcel of being a foster carer and somewhere for carers to debrief after a stressful situation or placement.